Contact

 As reviewed on my Supporting Evidence page, acupuncture has shown efficacy across numerous pathologies.
 Since ARC uses the same points and theory as acupuncture, those studies correlatively support that ARC can promote neuroplasticity, which has been implicated across numerous neurodegenerative diseases as this study discusses.
 Project ARC will provide a critical milestone in this research.

 While the mechanisms of Meridian Therapy are not fully understood in the framework of Western Medicine, a robust body of studies prove the efficacy of Tui Na, Massage, and Acupuncture in numerous terms that are well-understood in neuromuscular, psychological, neurological, immunological, and endocrinological outcomes that Western Healthcare can relate to.
+This raises the question about the necessity to understand how Eastern Medicine works in terms of Cartisian science which has become obsolete since the advent of Mind-Body Medicine.

 Review Google results for "What is the flaw of Cartesian dualism?"